Rockin Reuben Sandwiches

 1 slice Swiss cheese, Emmentaler, or Jarlsberg, about 1/8" thick

 1) If you are using corned beef, follow the steps in the sidebar to get it ready.
-If you are using pastrami, warm it in the microwave or steam it, but
+If you are using pastrami, it is better warm, so throw it in the microwave or steam it.

-Make the Russian dressing by combining the BBQ sauce and mayo in a bowl or coffee cup.
+2) Make the dressing by combining the BBQ sauce and mayo in a bowl or coffee cup.
 Some folks like to add a teaspoon of sweet pickle relish.
 If that's what you like, go for it.
-Set aside.

-5) Put the sandwich on the hot griddle or pan.
+7) Put the sandwich on the hot griddle or pan.
+If you wish, you can grill it right on the grill grates, but you won't get all over browning.
 Press it down lightly with a spatula and close the lid, but don't go away.
-In about two minutes peak at the bottom.
+In about two minutes peek at the bottom.
 Get the bread golden brown or as dark as you like it, but don't burn it.
 Flip and repeat.
 Slice in half on an angle and serve with chips and a beer.